05032MB/brainfuck-extended/Readme.md

 Specifies number of memory blocks to allocate.
 If not set will allocate 300.
 * -p[pos]
 Starting position of the program pointer.
 Default set to memory block number 0.
+* -l
+Use faster loops.
+Increases execution time for slightly more memory consumption.

 # planned
 1. Support for all types of [ExtendedBrainfuck](https://esolangs.org/wiki/Extended_Brainfuck)